-In the quest for quality food served at the consumers plate, one of the trends that has swept across the seafood processing industry is Quality Control (QC).
-In hindsight Quality Control is a process through which seafood processors seek to improve food quality.
+In the quest for quality food served at the consumer's plate, one of the trends that have swept across the seafood processing industry is Quality Control (QC).
+In hindsight, Quality Control is a process through which seafood processors seek to improve food quality.

 The process involves the following steps to be undertaken:

 The key objective of quality control is to achieve standardization at each stage of production especially in an industry like seafood processing where food safety is always in doubt.
 QC drastically reduces the chance of errors with testing of seafood units to determine which fit the bill in terms of specifications to adhered standards.
 Testing of raw materials and drawing random samples from manufacturing lines at various stages pave the way to attain quality control.

 Some of the challenges seafood processors face today in regard to quality control are as follows: